arogozhnikov/arogozhnikov.github.io/_posts/2015-11-29-using-fortran-from-python.markdown

 There is a number of options you can use (see [my post]({% post_url 2015-09-08-SpeedBenchmarks %}) with benchmarking of number crunchers).
 So the option I choose is to use fortran.

-Reasons for such inobvious choice:
+Several reasons for such inobvious choice:

-* speed (fortran usually gives faster programs then C++)
+* speed (fortran usually gives slightly faster programs then C++)
 * vector operations, which shorten your code (i.e. to add two matrices and save it to third, you can write `x(:, :) = y(:, :) + z(:, :)`)
 * simple memory management